urosevic/stock-ticker/readme.txt

 Author of the **Stock Ticker** plugin does not accept liability or responsibility for your use of plugin, including but not limited to trading and investment results.

 == Changelog ==

+= 3.0.2 (20171205) =
+* Add: Notice about not supported multisite
+* Add: Activation routine to check and deactivate plugin on multisite as not supported at the moment

 = 3.0.1 (20171204) =
 * Fix: Plugin table has not created for fresh installations